mbarker84/css-irl/src/pages/a-modern-front-end-workflow.md

 Our first script is working great, but it’s not very useful yet, as every time we make changes to our code we need to got back to the terminal and run the script again.
 What we would be much better it to run a local server and see our changes reflected instantaneously in the browser.
 In order to do that we’ll write a script that uses Browsersync, which we’ve already installed.

-First, let’s write the script that runs the server, which we’ll call “serve”:
+First, let’s write the script that runs the server, which we’ll call **serve**:

 ```json
 "scripts": {